 It has a portable and compact design, so it can be taken anywhere – ideal for holidays or visiting friends and family.

 It has HDMI support, and even comes with a cable, as well as USB, VGA, AV, SD, and TV – so you don’t need to worry about where your media is being stored.
 It even comes with a one-year warranty, leaving you completely covered.

 The Not So Good

 There have been a couple of issues with the focus, and it only really stands out in complete darkness according to others.

-While there have been a couple of niggles with the focus and such, these are few and far between, and are more than made up for by the overall quality of the picture and the model itself.
+While there have been a couple of niggles with the focus and such, these are few and far between, and are more than made up for by the overall picture quality and the model itself.

 Q: Is it possible to put digital photos on USB stick and view them with this projector?

 A: Yes it is.
 It accepts usb sticks amd hdmi cables.

 If you are looking for a really budget model, then this could be ideal for you.